RyanParsley/angularE2E/slides.md

 I have the privilege to teach you a thing that is otherwise a little tricky to learn.

-It's not a very tricky subject, I don't want to scare you into a defensive posture.
+It's not a very tricky subject, per say, I don't want to scare you into a defensive posture.

 It's just that best practices feel more rarely discussed with E2E testing than they do with Unit testing.
+So I think it's hard to know how to do it correctly.

 ---
 background-image: url(./assets/testPyramid.png)